This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 - Passengers with a valid electronic visa

-Mandatory quarantine will be relevant for both vaccinated and non-vaccinated travellers from all countries.
+The mandatory quarantine will be relevant for non-vaccinated travellers from all countries.
 All arrivals must quarantine for 10 days in their own homes or at a licensed quarantine facility approved by the National Health Regulatory Authority.

 You are also required to provide proof of a pre-paid booking in your name at a quarantine facility before departure to Bahrain.